trapvincenzo/var-type-check/README.md

 ### Contribute
-The bundle is open for improvments, new checkers and so on!
+The bundle is open for improvements, new type checkers and so on!

-### Disclamer
-This is a first version and is working in progress!!